-To paint on the carrot nose, I cut a small strip of cardboard and we dipped the end into orange paint and pressed it onto each snowman.
+To paint on the carrot nose, I cut a small strip of cardboard.
+Then we dipped the end into orange paint and pressed it onto each snowman.

 We then used the same painting technique to paint hats on the snowmen.
 I pressed the cardboard piece down and then slid the bottom of it over to create the triangle shape.
-That didn’t work so good for the kids so they just painted with the little cardboard piece like a paint brush.
+That didn’t work so well for the kids.
+Instead they just painted with the little cardboard piece like a paint brush.

 We had a lot of different cardboard strips going on for all the colors.
 I thought I’d show you what it looked like so you could see how you don’t really need that much paint at all.
 We also used some glitter glue to add glitter to the snowmen hats.

 After the paint was completely dry, I added some ribbon scarves on some of the snowmen.
 To do this I used a craft knife to cut two small slits under the snowman’s head.
 Then I pulled a small piece of gift wrapping ribbon through the holes and tied a knot.
 We used a variety of different colors.